-Entrance fee for adults is R$ 44.00 (13 US$), kids from 6 to 12 have to pay half price and if they are younger than 6, entrance is free; and so is the entrance for everyone else on Wednesdays (except for holidays).
+The entrance fee for adults is R$ 44.00, kids from 6 to 12 have to pay half price and if they are younger than 6, entrance is free.
+Everyone else gets in for free on Wednesdays – except on holidays.

 If you want to use the shuttle carts, you have to pay an extra 30 R$.
 Especially if you have only one day, you might want to save time by taking advantage of this service.

 Another upside of this place is that the hosts are very kind.
-They have rooms of different sizes, but the bathroom always has to be shared with other guests.
+They have rooms of different sizes.

 Wanna read about other great places and more impressive art in Brazil?
 Then quickly go to this post and take your pick!